varkiwi/git3-client/README.md

 ## Git init
 To create a new local repository, you have to call `git3 init [name]` You can either provide a name for the repository or just call it without a name.
 In case you don't provide a name, the repository is initialized in the current directory you are in.

+## Git get-address
+In case you want to know the Ethereum based address derived form yuor private key, use the `git3 get-address` command.
+It will derive the Ethereum address from the IdentityFile specified in the config file and show it to you.

 ## Git add
 To add a file to your repository, just use `git3 add file_name`